John-Athanasopoulos/Wifi-Deauther-ESP8266-Tutorial/README.md

 Personally, as I've read the ESP8266 NodeMcu with CP2102 is one of the best boards for this purpose, so if I was able to buy this one I would definitely stick with it.

-#### What else are you going to need though?
+**What else are you going to need though?**
 In order for the board to work, you are definitely going to need a power source.
+The main way you can power up these boards are with a micro-USB cable.
+They have to be connected to a laptop or smartphone with a cable and then they can be used by those devices.
+So you you are defnitely going to need a micro-USB/USB cable, and if you plan to use it through your smarthphone you will also need a
+USB to micro-USB adapter.